September 4, 2025

 While exploring SAP Integrated Business Planning (SAP IBP), I was particularly curious about its demand and supply planning.
 Since these elements are crucial in supply chain management and inventory control, I wanted to see how well SAP IBP handled real-time forecasting and scenario modeling.

 One of the first things that consistently stands out in G2 reviews of SAP Integrated Business Planning (IBP) is the Excel integration.
 For users who rely heavily on spreadsheets, the ability to connect Excel directly with IBP is a major advantage.
-I came across feedback highlighting how the Excel add-in allows teams to pull live data and make real-time adjustments—something that seems to significantly improve efficiency for day-to-day planning tasks.
+I came across feedback highlighting how the Excel add-in allows teams to pull live data and make real-time adjustments — something that seems to significantly improve efficiency for day-to-day planning tasks.

-Real-time simulation capabilities are also frequently praised.
-Whether users are analyzing supply chain disruptions or testing different demand scenarios, many describe how IBP provides instant feedback that helps inform more confident, data-backed decisions.
+Real-time simulation capabilities are frequently praised.
+Whether users are analyzing supply chain disruptions or testing different demand scenarios, many describe how IBP provides instant feedback that supports more confident, data-backed decisions.
+Scenario planning, in particular, stands out as one of the tool’s biggest strengths.

-Scenario planning, in particular, is called out as one of the tool’s biggest strengths.
-I’ve seen examples where users faced unexpected supplier delays and were able to simulate different outcomes—like adjusting inventory levels or rescheduling orders—to see how those changes would impact fulfillment.
-That kind of forward-looking insight appears to be a game-changer for teams trying to stay agile.
+I’ve seen examples where users faced unexpected supplier delays and were able to simulate different outcomes — such as adjusting inventory levels or rescheduling orders — to see how those changes would impact fulfillment.
+That kind of forward-looking insight is a game-changer for teams trying to stay agile.

 “SAP IBP provides comprehensive end-to-end planning for a wide range of sectors, Demand Planning, Master Production Schedule for production, material explosion, inventory policy computation, and DRP.
 It is a basic and easy-to-use application that can be linked to ERPs using simple SQL queries.
 The product was up and operating in a matter of days, and the user-friendly design made it simple for my team to get started straight immediately.
 The program also has a number of features and capabilities that have allowed us to adopt SAP Integrated Business Planning and optimize our supply planning procedures, saving us time and money.”